This post may contain affiliate links. Please read our disclosure policy.

 You can definitely make this grilled peach salad without a grill mat but you'll want to make sure that your grill is well oiled before putting on the peaches.

 That's what those little nuggets of joy up there should be called.
 They're sweetened with honey, have a gentle curry flavor, and are begging to be eaten with smoky grilled peaches.

 Making candied pecans might sound a little difficult, but it's super easy.

-→ Put the pecans in a pan with some honey, curry powder, and salt and let the honey boil until the pan is dry and the pecans are coated in a sweet glaze.
+- Put the pecans in a pan with some honey, curry powder, and salt then let the honey boil until the pan is dry and the pecans are coated in a sweet glaze.

 See how easy it is to make the best grilled peach salad topper?

 The dressing we use on this salad is so addictive.
 You'll likely want to double up the recipe so you can have some extra on hand.

 It's a little creamy and a little sweet and goes perfectly with the grilled peaches.

 The salad dressing will keep well for at least a week in your fridge!